-Please note the scheduling of the two quizzes and the final exam.
-You must ensure that you are available and on campus for both quizzes (September 22 and November 3) and the final exam on December 12.
-I will not permit anyone to take the quizzes or exams at another time unless you are gravely ill, face a significant emergency or have a final exam conflict.
-If your travel plans conflict with the date of an exam or quiz, you should change your travel plans now, or drop the course.
+Please note the scheduling of the midterm and the final exam.
+You must ensure that you are available and on campus for the midterm (November 8) and the final exam (December 19).
+I will not permit anyone to take exams at another time unless you are gravely ill, face a significant emergency or have a class or exam conflict.
+If your travel plans conflict with the date of an exam, you should change your travel plans now, or drop the course.

-Please advise potential employers that you cannot schedule interviews that conflict with your quiz and exam schedule.
+Please advise potential employers that you cannot schedule interviews that conflict with your exam schedule.

-You are responsible for letting me know by September 22 of any conflict with the final examination.
-There can be no conflicts with the quizzes since they are given in class.
+You are responsible for letting me know by September 19 of any conflict with the midterm or final examination.

-D. Chapter Exercises, Cases and Valuation Projects
+D. Chapter Exercises and Valuation Projects

-Students will hand in the Judson Green Case and the three parts of their valuation project.
+Students will hand in the three parts of their valuation project.
 Late assignments will not be accepted.
 Students must turn in a hard copy of their assignments prior to the start of class.
-You should bring an extra copy of the Judson Green case with you since we will be discussing it in class on the day it is due.
-The Judson Green case and some parts of the valuation project require electronic submission and the write-ups will alert you to that requirement.
+All parts of the valuation project also require electronic submission and the write-ups will alert you to that requirement.

-Note that the problems and cases are marked on the outline as either D, S or D & S. If marked D, it means you must be prepared to discuss the problem in class though it will not be submitted.
-If marked D & S, you must be prepared to discuss the case and you must submit a hard copy at the beginning of the class and submit it electronically.
-If marked S, you must submit a hard copy at the beginning of class (and some of these assignments require you to submit the assignment electronically).
+Note that the problems and the valuation project are marked on the outline as either D or D & S. If marked D, it means you must be prepared to discuss the problem in class though it will not be submitted.
+If marked D & S, you must be prepared to discuss the project and you must submit a hard copy at the beginning of the class and submit it electronically

-You may work individually or in teams of up to four individuals on the Judson Green case and the valuation projects that are submitted.
+You may work individually or in teams of up to four individuals on the valuation projects that are submitted.
 If you work as a team, all members of the team will receive the same grade on submitted work.
 No team can have more than four members (more on teams later).
+You may also work in teams on the discussion problems.

-The first page of a submitted case or project should indicate the name, the names of the individuals participating in the grade, the section number of each student and the team number.
+The first page of a submitted project should indicate the names of the individuals participating in the grade, the section number of each student and the team number.